kubedb/docs/docs/guides/mysql/clustering/remote-replica/index.md

 > Note: The yaml files used in this tutorial are stored in [docs/guides/mysql/clustering/remote-replica/yamls](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/guides/mysql/clustering/group-replication/yamls) folder in GitHub repository [kubedb/docs](https://github.com/kubedb/docs).
 ## Remote Replica

-The remote replica allows you to replicate data from an KubeDB managed MySQL server to a read-only mysql server.The whole process  uses MySQL asynchronous replication to keep up-to-date the replica with  source server.
+The remote replica allows you to replicate data from an KubeDB managed MySQL server to a read-only mysql server.
+The whole process  uses MySQL asynchronous replication to keep up-to-date the replica with  source server.
 It's useful to use remote replica to scale of read-intensive workloads, can be a workaround for your  BI and analytical workloads and can be geo-replicated.

 ## Deploy Mysql server